random689/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If editing the teacher causes the address book to have duplicate teachers, the user will not be allowed to edit the teacher.
+If editing the teacher causes NewAddressBook to have duplicate teachers, the user will not be allowed to edit the teacher.
 </div>

 Examples: